-First, it's a good idea to see if the property has any zoning issues or liens.
+It's a good idea to see if the property has any zoning issues or liens.
 If it does, you should probably move on and consider other options.

-Second, it's important to have realistic expectations.
+It's important to have realistic expectations.
 While TV shows can make renovations and house flipping seem easy, it's hard work.
 It's best to start with a smaller property, even if it's not the most glamorous, and build up.
 You can always expand your portfolio in the future.
 Be conservative, gain the necessary experience, and then scale.

-Third, see if it's possible to find a buying price below the value assessed by the county.
+See if it's possible to find a buying price below the value assessed by the county.
 The reason for this is that fair market value is usually determined by adding 10 to 20% to the county's assessed value.
 Buying under that value, then, is as close to a guarantee of a profit as you're likely to get in this industry.